albertogg/albertogg.github.com/_posts/2014-11-30-rack-basics.md

 end
 ```

-This function will accept a template name, parse and return the resulting value
+This method will accept a template name, expand its path, parse that file and
-of an HTML template.
+then return the resulting value as a plain HTML file.

 Let's try this all together: